inlets/inletsctl/README.md

 ![Downloads](https://img.shields.io/github/downloads/inlets/inletsctl/total)

 inletsctl automates the task of creating an exit-server (tunnel server) on public cloud infrastructure.
-The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets PRO for you.
+The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets Pro for you.
 You'll then get a connection string that you can use with the inlets client.

 **Conceptual diagram**